JoaovitorFerreira/JoaovitorFerreira/README.md

 ### Hello There! 👋
-<h1>I'm João Vítor, fullstack web architect and a machine learning scientist </h1>
+<h1>I'm João Vítor, software architect and a machine learning scientist </h1>

-<p>🔭 I'm currently working as a web architect at Gupy...</p>
+<p>🔭 I'm currently working as a software architect at Gupy...</p>
 <p> and learning about GraphQL, ML and Python </p>

 <h3>Feel free to explore some of the sites where you can find me online</h3>